minukakevin/minukakevin/README.md

 Pavel Durov
 Pavel Durov is the founder and owner of messaging app Telegram, which has more than 500 million users worldwide.
 Durov has made Telegram free to use; it competes with messaging apps like WhatsApp, which is owned by Facebook.

+👉  Is Telegram a cheating app?

+-Telegram isn't only for having affairs.
+Many people use this app - not just people who are cheating.
+Telegram is another common chat app like Signal or WhatsApp.
+However, there are pieces of this app that can be used for infidelity.

+👉 Should I join Telegram?

+-Telegram provides unlimited storage.
+This means all your text messages, images media files & documents will be saved on their cloud.
+You can log out and log in any number of times from any number of devices simultaneously without losing any data, you don't need to worry about backup & restore.

+👉  Can Telegram be tracked?

+-Hard to track, hard to catch

+The information shared in Telegram is encrypted and only accessible to people in the chat.
+There is even a feature to completely delete messages after a certain time.
+That makes it harder for law enforcement to track down illegal activity and the people behind it